-The path to the pond where you will see some alpine plants that is really lovely.
+The path to the pond where you will see some alpine plants that are really lovely.
 Also you will see the remaining snow.

 This area is called Kamuimintara in Ainu that means the garden that gods take walk.

-Leaving Sugatami no Ike, go for the top.
-It might takes 2 hours and over for average person.
+Leaving Sugatami pond, go for the summit.
+It takes 2 hours and over for average person.

 This is the sixth station, 1800m.